channgo2203/channgo2203.github.io/_posts/2020-12-30-Xequation.md

 The objective of __`Xequation`__ is to provide:

-* Solutions and tool development for verifying the robustness and reliability from a formal methods perspective for Machine Learning (ML)-based safety-critical applications such as localization, perception, and planning modules in autnomous driving software stack
+* <strong><em>Solutions and tool development for verifying the robustness and reliability from a formal methods perspective for Machine Learning (ML)-based safety-critical applications such as localization, perception, and planning modules in autnomous driving software stack</em></strong>